natesilva/wireguard-qnd/README.md

 ## Results

 * When a client connects, all their traffic is routed through the VPN.
-* Clients can access the Internet and the local LAN on the server side of the connection
+* Clients can access the Internet and the local LAN on the server side of the connection.
 * Clients cannot see other clients.

 ## Manage the server